 Is a Vegetable a Negative-Calorie Food?

-Foods like celery, cucumbers, and lettuce are incredibly low in calories and over 90% water.
+Foods like celery, cucumbers, and lettuce are extremely low in calories because most of their volume comes from water and fiber.
 While your body does use energy (calories) to digest foodโa process known as the thermic effect of foodโthe amount burned is a small fraction of the food’s calorie content.
-For example, only about 5-10% of the calories from carbs are used in digestion.
+For example, only a small percentage of calories are burned during digestion through what researchers call the thermic effect of food, which is explained well by the Cleveland Clinic.

 So, while chewing a stalk of celery might burn a calorie or two, it won’t create a calorie deficit on its own.
 People who lose weight on diets centered around these foods are successful because they are maintaining an overall calorie deficit, not because of any magic calorie-burning property of the food itself.